Chen-BBe/GitTut/newbie/note_1.md

 ## Q7 when gitignore does not work?

     .gitignore only ignores files that are not part of the repository yet.
 If you already git added some files, their changes will still be tracked.
-    For the completely resolve this issue, it needs to delete those unnecessary files from remote repo by your hand and clear your cache by use git rm --cached on them (not from your file system).
+    For the completely resolve this issue, it needs to delete those unnecessary files from remote repo by your hand and clear your cache by use git rm -r --cached on them (not from your file system).